ryanwilsond/belte/CODE_STYLE.md

 - All switch statements must implement the default label
 - Prefer diagnostics over exceptions
 - Gotos only allowed inside switch-case unless necessary (which is never)
+- Using statements should always be in order
+- Order of members follows [SA1201](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/documentation/SA1201.md)